-It must be noted that life insurance companies actually reward those who manage to quit smoking with policies that are less expensive.
-There are even incentives provided that can save you even more money when quitting which makes this a very practical option when it comes to lowering your expenses.
+It must be noted that life insurance companies reward those who manage to quit smoking with less expensive policies.
+There are even incentives provided that can save you even more money when quitting, making this a very practical option for lowering your expenses.

 Effective Methods to Quit Smoking:

-There are a number of methods you can use to stop smoking that will not only improve your overall health it will reduce your risk of dying prematurely as well.
+There are some methods you can use to stop smoking that will improve your overall health and reduce your risk of dying prematurely.
 In addition, you will also pay lower insurance rates as your health improves from not smoking.

-Cold Turkey: A traditional way to stop smoking which actually enjoys a little success, but arguably is the least effective.
-Going cold turkey means stopping smoking all at once and without any aid or assistance.
-If you can fully separate yourself from other smokers or simply have no alternatives, this may work although the odds are quite low.
+Cold Turkey: A traditional way to stop smoking which enjoys little success but arguably is the least effective.
+Going cold turkey means stopping smoking all at once without aid or assistance.
+If you can fully separate yourself from other smokers or simply have no alternatives, this may work, although the odds are quite low.

-Nicotine Gum: This is a standard way to stop smoking which provides the body with nicotine so that the cravings for the substance can be addressed.
-As a reminder, those who use nicotine gum may be considered smokers for life insurance purposes since it shows up on the tests.
+Nicotine Gum: This is a standard way to stop smoking, providing the body with nicotine so that the cravings can be addressed.
+As a reminder, nicotine gum users may be considered smokers for life insurance purposes since it appears on the tests.

 Nicotine Patches: A similar method to the gum, but the patch is placed directly on the skin to provide the nicotine.
-In some ways, it is arguably less effective because the chewing action of the gum at least provides the mouth something to do.
+It is arguably less effective in some ways because chewing the gum at least provides the mouth with something to do.